Compassionate release: The aging prison population

 The rates of death from natural causes in prison doubled from 2008 to 2017, with 199 occurring in the year to March 2017.
 The age of the prison population is rising due to a shift in major sentencing trends; prison terms are increasingly longer for the older population.
 The Prison Reform Trust called for a review of the current compassionate release process, commenting on the difficulty that a medical professional will have diagnosing a three-month life expectancy.
 The Trust recommended that a one-year life expectancy be sufficient for an application for compassionate release from prison.
 The former Deputy Director of the Trust observed that older prisoners who are terminally ill are unlikely to pose a risk to the public.
 He believed that a range of options should be considered, including compassionate release to ensure that people spend their last days with dignity.

-High-profile cases such as the release of Reggie Kray in 2000 and Ronnie Briggs in 2009 raised issues regarding the term "compassionate release".
+High-profile cases such as the release of Reggie Kray in 2000 and Ronnie Biggs in 2009 raised issues regarding the term "compassionate release".
 The idea that compassion should be exercised with prisoners was a concept that did not reconcile with popular societal views.
 Costs associated with medical care for the elderly and terminally ill was noted, with acceptance of the costs that are incurred by sending prison guards to hospital and providing palliative care within the prison environment.
 However, early release is largely deemed to be socially incompatible.